 Selecting your Paper for Oil Pastels

 There are some uncommon terminologies, and this guide will help you understand all those numbers and grades that some paper has.

 GSM is one of the first things you must check when getting a paper for specific applications.
 GSM means Grams per Square Meter, and this describes how heavy and thick the paper is.
 For standard oil pastel application and techniques, we recommend a minimum of 255gsm.
 For wet techniques on oil pastel, a minimum of 300gsm weight is recommended.

 Sheet Number and Size

 Some packages will come cheaper, and some are more expensive.
 If you’re buying paper to test out or for practice, it’s fair to get a pad or a card stock package.
-If you’re looking for paper intended for random sketches, then you better get a glue-bound or spiral bound pack of paper.
-And if you’re buying huge paper or in bulk, you should consider finding rolls which are way more economical.
+If you’re looking for paper intended for random sketches, then you better get a glue-bound or spiral-bound pack of paper.
+And if you’re buying huge paper or in bulk, you should consider finding rolls that are way more economical.

 For oil pastels, the toothy and gritty paper will do better than what you would experience with a glossy and smooth paper.
 There are subtle textures like the unique cellulose fibers on Clairefontaine papers, and on the other end, there are extreme grit and textures that you’ll only find on sanded papers.
 To decide what’s best for you, remember that more tooth and grit is equivalent to less detail.